OpenDroneMap/docs/fr/_sources/arguments.rst.txt

 :ref:`matcher-neighbors<matcher-neighbors>` <positive integer>
   Perform image matching with the nearest images based on GPS exif data.
 Set to 0 to match by triangulation.
 Default: ``0``

+:ref:`matcher-order<matcher-order>` <positive integer>
+  Perform image matching with the nearest N images based on image filename order.
+Can speed up processing of sequential images, such as those extracted from video.
+It is applied only on non-georeferenced datasets.
+Set to 0 to disable.
+Default: ``0``

 :ref:`matcher-type<matcher-type>` bow |  bruteforce |  flann
   Matcher algorithm, Fast Library for Approximate Nearest Neighbors or Bag of Words.
 FLANN is slower, but more stable.
 BOW is faster, but can sometimes miss valid matches.
 BRUTEFORCE is very slow but robust..
 Default: ``flann``